Summer learning loss

-Summer learning loss or summer slide, is the loss of academic skills and knowledge over the course of summer vacation in countries that have lengthy breaks in the school year, such as the US and Canada.
+Summer learning loss or summer slide, is the loss of academic skills and knowledge over the course of summer vacation in countries that have lengthy breaks in the school year, such as the United States and Canada.
 Schools see evidence of this because students are often given a standardised test prior to the summer break and again when they return to school in the autumn.